NavarroAlexKU/Configure-Credentials-for-the-AWS-CLI/README.md

     - I'm not going to show mine for obvious security reasons.

 ## Configure Credentials on your Operating System:
-I'm using a Mac so this specific demonstration will show how to do this on Mac O/S:
+I'm using a Mac so this specific demonstration will show how to do this on Linux O/S.
 * Open your terminal